Cliff McNish

-Cliff McNish is an English author of primarily fantasy and supernatural novels for young adults.
+Cliff McNish is an English author of fantasy and supernatural novels for young adults.
 His best-known works include the 2006 ghost novel Breathe, The Silver Sequence, and The Doomspell Trilogy, which has been translated into 26 languages.

 Early life and education

 McNish was born in Sunderland in the north-east of England.
-His father, a Marine Engineer, moved south a year later with his wife, and McNish spent most of childhood in the south east of England.
+His father, a Marine Engineer, moved south a year later with his wife, and McNish spent most of his childhood in the south east of England.